Skip to content

 Couples features

-• Mealime: Free core plan.
-Pro at $5.99/month or $29.99/year — removes ads and adds advanced nutrition info.
+• Mealime: a free core plan; Pro at around $5.99/month removes ads and adds advanced nutrition info.

 Which one to choose?

-• You want dietitian-reviewed personalization and Instacart integration: PlateJoy.
+• Dietitian-reviewed personalisation and Instacart ordering: PlateJoy.

 • You often deviate from the plan: Swoodie handles off-plan meals through photo and barcode logging.